-PART 4 - CUSTOMER DUE DILIGENCE
+PART 4 - CUSTOMER DUE DILIGENCE AND ONGOING MONITORING

-10 New business relationships
+8 New business relationships

-- (1) A relevant person must, in relation to each new business relationship, establish, maintain and operate the procedures specified in sub-paragraph (3), which procedures must comply with the requirements of this paragraph. - (2) The procedures must be undertaken - (a) before a business relationship is entered into; or - (b) during the formation of that relationship. - (3) The procedures referred to in sub-paragraph (1) are - (a) the identification of the customer; - the verification of the identity of the customer using reliable, independent source documents; - (c) the verification of the legal status of the customer using relevant information obtained from a reliable, independent source; - the obtaining of information on the nature and intended purpose of the business relationship; and - (e) the taking of reasonable measures to establish the source of funds. - (4) In exceptional circumstances the verification of the identity of the customer in accordance with sub-paragraph (3)(b) may be undertaken following the establishment of the business relationship if -
+- (1) A relevant person must, in relation to each new business relationship, establish, record, maintain and operate the procedures and controls specified in sub-paragraph (3). - (2) Subject to sub-paragraph (4), the procedures and controls must be undertaken - (a) before a business relationship is entered into; or - (b) during the formation of that relationship. - (3) Those procedures and controls are - (a) identifying the customer; - (b) verifying the identity of the customer using reliable, independent source documents, data or information; - (c) verifying the legal status of the customer using reliable, independent source documents, data or information; - (d) obtaining information on the nature and intended purpose of the business relationship; and - (e) taking reasonable measures to establish the source of funds, including where the funds are received from an account not in the name of the customer - (i) understanding and recording the reasons for this; - (ii) identifying the account holder and on the basis of materiality and risk of ML/FT taking reasonable measures to verify the identity of the account holder using reliable, independent source documents, data or information; and - (iii) if the account holder is assessed as posing a higher risk of ML/FT, satisfying the requirements in paragraph 15. - (4) In exceptional circumstances the verification of the identity of the customer in accordance with sub-paragraphs (3)(b) and (c) may be undertaken after the formation of the business relationship if - (a) it occurs as soon as reasonably practicable; - (b) the delay is essential so as not to interrupt the normal course of business; - (c) the customer has not been identified as posing a higher risk of ML/FT; - (d) the risks of ML/FT are effectively managed; - (e) the relevant person has not identified any unusual activity or suspicious activity; - (f) the relevant person's senior management has approved the establishment of the business relationship and any subsequent activity until sub-paragraphs (3)(b) and (c) has been complied with; and

-- (a) it occurs as soon as reasonably practicable; - (b) it is essential not to interrupt the normal course of business; - (c) the customer has not been identified as posing a higher risk of ML/FT and the risks of ML/FT are effectively managed; - (d) the relevant person has not identified any suspicious activity; - (e) the relevant person's senior management has approved the establishment of the business relationship and any subsequent activity until sub-paragraph (3)(b) has been complied with; and - (f) the relevant person ensures that the amount, type and number of transactions is appropriately limited and monitored. - (5) Except as provided in sub-paragraph (4) and Part 6, procedures comply with this paragraph if they require, when satisfactory evidence of identity in accordance with sub-paragraph (1) is not obtained or produced - - (a) the business relationship to proceed no further; and - (b) the relevant person to terminate the business relationship and consider making an internal disclosure in accordance with paragraphs 26 and 27.
+- (g) the relevant person ensures that the amount, type and number of transactions is appropriately limited and monitored. - (5) Except as provided in sub-paragraph (4) and Part 6, where the requirements of this paragraph are not met, the procedures and controls must provide that- - (a) the business relationship must proceed no further; - (b) the relevant person must terminate the business relationship; and - (c) the relevant person must consider making an internal disclosure.

-10A Introduced business
+9 Introduced business